 While buying a vehicle that already has the tow bar and wiring fitted is certainly more convenient, it can sometimes push up the cost.
 It’s often worth investigating the same vehicle that’s not fitted with a tow bar and researching how much it would cost to have one fitted.
 It may mean that you have to wait a little longer before you can tow, but it could help you save some cash in the process, or even find a more desired model.

 Comfort vs practicality

-We also strongly advise car buyers to test drive the vehicle they are looking to purchase, while actually towing the trailer or boat that they are likely to be taking out.
-The towing weight may meet the requirements, the price may be right and the car may drive well on its own, but does it maintain its value, performance and comfort when it’s actually doing what you need it to do?
-If the seller is flexible and lets you do this, take the opportunity to test different road types and at a range of speeds to really get as good an idea as possible.
+We strongly advise buyers to test drive the vehicle they are looking to purchase, while actually towing the trailer or boat that they are looking to tow.
+The towing weight may meet the requirements, the price may be right and the vehicle may drive well on its own, but the vehicle may not perform as well as you expect when it’s towing a boat or trailer.
+If possible, try to take your passengers along for the test drive too.